echofrog/orqestrate/README.md

 # orqestrate
-A tool for orqestrating Qt compiling (in the near future)?
+A tool for orchestrating Qt compiling (in the near future)?